 Many people opt for a visit to the jungle or one of the attractions within (such as the Elephant Sanctuary, a tribe visit, the Zipline adventure park, etc) but we’d strongly recommend taking it a step further and going on a deep jungle trek for 2 or 3 nights.
 It’s a truly awakening and fulfilling experience.
 We also recommend avoiding any tours that include a trip to the Tiger Palace/Sanctuary.
 The animals are quite obviously sedated and tourism encourages the continued harm of these animals.

 A Chiang Mai jungle trip is definitely one of our top recommendations.
-You’ll get to meet other travellers, live like the locals for a few days, capture some amazing pictures and live an adventure you’ll never forget.
+You’ll get to meet other travellers, live like the locals for a few days.
+Capture some amazing pictures and live an adventure you’ll never forget!
 If you’re looking to book your trek online before you go, we recommend Chiang Mai Trekking.

 3. Ko Tao – “A small island paradise for scuba diving and snorkelling”

 With so many Thai islands in the south on both the Gulf and Andaman sides of the country, it can be difficult to narrow your choice down to only one or two of them in a 2-week holiday.
-Having visited most of them and with each of them offering something unique, Koh Tao is definitely top of our list of places to visit, closely followed by Koh Lanta.
+Having visited most of them and with each of them, Koh Tao is definitely top of our list of places to visit, closely followed by Koh Lanta.
 It’s smaller than the more touristy Koh Phangan and Koh Samui and is a lot less developed and crowded.

 Spend your days relaxing on a secluded beach in a villa or beach hut, explore the inland temples and mountain via moped or catch a boat trip around the island to Ao Tanot Bay and Koh Nang Yuang sandbar/viewing point.

 The number one thing to do when visiting Koh Tao is scuba diving, or snorkelling if you’d prefer.
-The marine life is thriving, prices are cheap and there are numerous qualified diving companies that will cater to beginners and those with experience who want a more challenging dive.
+The marine life is thriving, prices are cheap and there are numerous qualified diving companies.
+They’ll cater to beginners and those with experience who want a more challenging dive.
 We spent 3 full days learning to scuba dive during our trip and managed to capture some great pictures of the tropical fish and small sharks.
 Be sure to buy an underwater camera for your trip!

 Islands falling in a close second a third place on our recommendations would be Koh Lanta and Koh Phi-Phi.